tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 ~~~

 If the X509 Identity Provider is configured to use accounts then the account
-handel offset MUST strictly succeeds the end point handle range in the
+handel offset MUST strictly succeed the end point handle range in the
 certificate chain counting from the leaf certificate up.

 ~~~